ferrous-systems/embedded-trainings-2020/beginner/README.md

 `slice` and `ref_to_array` are constructed in the same way but have different types. `ref_to_array` is represented in memory as a single pointer (1 word / 4 bytes); `slice` is represented as a pointer + length (2 words / 8 bytes).

-Because slices track length at runtime rather than in their type they can point to chunks of memory of any length.
+Because slices track length at runtime -- in their value -- rather than in their type they can point to chunks of memory of any length.

 ``` rust
 let array1: [u8; 3] = [0, 1, 2];